+General.
 The 2014 Plan provides for awards of incentive stock options, non-statutory stock options, rights to acquire restricted stock, and stock appreciation rights, or SARs.
-Incentive stock options granted under the 2014 Plan are intended to qualify as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").
-Non-statutory stock options granted under the 2014 Plan are not intended to qualify as incentive stock options under the Code.
-See "Federal Income Tax Consequences" below for a discussion of the principal federal income tax consequences of awards under the 2014 Plan.
+Incentive stock options ("ISOs") granted under the 2014 Plan are intended to qualify as "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").
+Non-statutory stock options (NQSOs) granted under the 2014 Plan are not intended to qualify as incentive stock options under the Code.
+See "Certain Federal Income Tax Consequences" below for a discussion of the principal federal income tax consequences of awards under the 2014 Plan.
 Subject to the provisions of the 2014 Plan relating to adjustments upon changes in our common stock, an aggregate of 2,350,000 shares of common stock have been reserved for issuance under the 2014 Plan.
-No awards have been granted under the 2014 Plan to date.
+As of the date of this Annual Report, options for the purchase of a total of 686,627 shares have been granted under the 2014 Plan.

-Purpose
+Purpose.
 Our board adopted the 2014 Plan to provide a means by which our employees, directors and consultants may be given an opportunity to benefit from increases in the value of our common stock, to assist in attracting and retaining the services of such persons, to bind the interests of eligible recipients more closely to our company's interests by offering them opportunities to acquire shares of our common stock and to afford such persons stock-based compensation opportunities that are competitive with those afforded by similar businesses.